Nemours Biomedical Research

 Research Assistant Professor, Department of Pediatrics, Thomas Jefferson University;

-Affiliated Scientist, Department of Biological Sciences, University of Delaware
+Adjunct Assistant Professor, Department of Biological Sciences, University of Delaware;

 Our lab is focused on three main interests: developing neuroprotective therapeutic strategies, establishing cell-culture models, and ribonucleoprotein complexes.